araobp/sensor-network/doc/PROTOCOL.md

 # Plug&play protocol (UART/I2C)

+Update: 2017-JUN-28

 This is a very simple I/O link supporting Plug&Play.
-This protocol works over UART or I2C at a minimal cost.
-I am also considering to support it over LIN.
+This protocol works over UART and I2C at a minimal cost.
+I am also considering to support it over CAN.

 ## Common operations among the blocks

+Legend
+W: I2C Write
+R: I2C Read
+G: I2C General Call

 #### WHO (R)0x01 (who are you?)
 ```